epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 **TBD**

+What if we want to put other stuff in our lovely panel, such as date?
+Or any system monitoring information such as CPU, Memory, HDD, temperature, uname or even MPD?

+These system monitoring is usually called in interval based.
+Date can be based on one second interval.
+And other stuff can be groupped in longer interval.
+And uname called only once, or one hour interval if you wish.

+Luckily we can treat these interval as event.
-Consider this combined event, consist of idle event and interval event.
+Consider this combined event,
+consist of idle event and interval event.

 {% highlight bash %}
 combined_event | content_processing | statusbar